-The Brain Injury Association of Michigan is a small association with a huge mission — to improve the lives of those affected by brain injury and reduce the incidence and impact of brain injury through education, advocacy, support, treatment services, and research.
+The Brain Injury Association of Michigan is a small association with a huge mission — to improve the lives of those affected by brain injury and reduce the incidence and impact of brain injury through advocacy, awareness, education, prevention, research, and support.
 How a 10-person non-profit can succeed in achieving a mission of such magnitude would be impossible were it not for the extraordinary commitment to Michigan’s brain injury survivor community by our staff, sponsors, members, and volunteers.

 I know about that commitment first-hand because, well before I was president of the BIAMI, I was the parent of a son who sustained a Traumatic Brain Injury in a watercraft accident.
 The help and support provided by the BIAMI was an amazing informational and emotional resource at that time, and one beyond a doubt instrumental in my son’s recovery.

 As you explore this website and the full range of our resources, I hope you sense that same depth of concern, commitment, and helpfulness – whether you’re a brain injury survivor, family member, caregiver, brain injury professional, or interested member of the public.